leonzhang51/b2b-commerce/.github/instructions/api-endpoints.instructions.md

 - Protect sensitive endpoints with middleware.
 - Never expose secrets or credentials in responses.

+MVP note: Keep API access in Models / Repositories.
+Use-cases should orchestrate flows and call repositories; presenters should call use-cases, not repositories directly.
+This keeps API usage centralized and easier to mock in tests.

 ## Error Handling

 - Return consistent error structures (e.g., `{ error: string }`).